Cognigy/Documentation/docs/en/docs/ai/resources/manage/packages.md

 **Q1**: What should I do if I encounter errors during Knowledge Store Import?

 **A1**: Try to upload the package again.
 During the reupload, select only the Knowledge Stores that were not fully imported.

+**Q2:** How can I avoid browser request timeouts during Knowledge Store package upload?

+**A2:** To avoid browser request timeouts, keep the package size low.
+Separate your resources into smaller packages.

 ## More Information